• Skip to primary navigation

 After the apple filling is ready, it’s time to make the crepes.

-Heat your pan on the stove and cover with a little bit of coconut oil.
+Heat your pan on the stove and cover with a little bit of oil.
 Pour in a quarter cup of the batter and cook until just golden.
 Flip and cook on the other side as well.
 Remove from the pan and fill with the apples.

 Make sure to roll the crepe up while it is still warm.
 When the crepes cool down, they become a bit too delicate to roll.
 Also make sure to wipe your pan clean after making each crepe so that the next one doesn’t burn.
 Voilà!
 Beautiful pumpkin crepes each time.

-Nicole made a dairy free, coconut whipped cream to pair with our crepes.
+Nicole made a dairy free, coconut whipped cream to pair with our apple-filled pumpkin crepes.
 Coconut milk is one of the most highly nutritious foods you can add to your diet.
 Read more about the benefits of coconut milk here.

-Then add your sweetener of choice and beat it in until combined.
-You can eat it right away and also refrigerate any left over whipped cream for up to three to four days.
 This whipped cream is so quick and effortless to make and if you sweeten with vanilla, you can hardly tell it isn’t the real thing.

-Caramelized Bosc Pears With Coconut Whipped Cream
+Caramelized Bosc Pears With Coconut Whipped Cream – This easy dessert is almost too pretty to eat and so delicious.

-How To Make Delicious 24-Hour Probiotic Yogurt
+How To Make Delicious 24-Hour Probiotic Yogurt – Here’s your step by step guide to make fresh creamy yogurt.

-Dark Chocolate Drizzled Coconut Macaroons
+Dark Chocolate Drizzled Coconut Macaroons – These macaroons are every coconut lovers dream cookie.

 Love this recipe?
 Pin it!